gr0vity-dev/nanowallet_py/README.md

 # NanoWallet Library

-**nanowallet_py** is a Python library that provides an easy-to-use interface for interacting with Nano cryptocurrency nodes.
+**nanowallet_py** is a Python library that provides an easy-to-use interface for interacting with Nano nodes.
 This library allows you to manage your Nano account inside a wallet.
 It allows you to send and receive transactions, and interact with the Nano network using the `NanoRpcTyped` client.

 ## Installation